Felangelena/rsschool-cv/cv.md

 5. [AlloWallo](https://felangelena.000webhostapp.com/AlloWallo/) ........... [ HTML5, SCSS, JS, JQuery ]
 Templates for future online shop on WordPress (index, product, listing) Working on this project I learned how to create autoplayed tabs, animated hamburger, mobile menu, css grid, reuse css styles to minimize code.
-Worked on WordPress Themes.
+Working on WordPress Theme.

 6. [ModiModi](https://felangelena.000webhostapp.com/ModiModi/) .......... [ HTML5, SCSS, JS, JQuery ]
 Template for future online shop on WordPress, nowaday project is frozen.
 Working on this project I learned how to create animated buttons, tabs, dropdown menu, tooltips, sliders, css animations, started RWD.

+**Junior System Administrator**

+*04/2021 - nowadays | Lodz*
+- Maintenance and management of Linux web servers (cPanel, DA)
+- Analyzing and solving problems with servers (high loads, failed services, spam attacks)
+- Reaction on monitoring (Icinga)
+- Contact with the clients in Polish and English (calls, WHMCS) to solving problems

+**Operator / Coordinator**

+*09/2017 - 03/2021 | Strykow, Aleksandrow Lodzki*
+- Operating machines
+- Controling of the production process
+- Minor repairing of the machines
+- Taking care of product quality in accordance with company standards
+- Training new employees
+- Translating of instructions

+**Printing and Packaging technologist**

+*03/2016 - 08/2017 | Kyiv*
+- Calculation the cost of the order and the necessary materials, planning technical process, finding the way to reduce the cost of producing
+- Management of the main production and business processes of the printing house, as well as management accounting and analysis of the results of production activities
+- Preparing orders to production: editing, creating technical documentations, checking layouts
+- Quality control, production output control
+- Management of materials and their distributions
+- Cooperating with managers in the company (consulting and training)
+- Meeting with clients, solving problems and discussing issues